okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 ## Build your API service integration

 This section provides you a guideline of the component and requests you require to build your API service integration using basic `curl` commands .
 You can use OAuth 2.0 SDKs in your preferred language to implement the OAuth 2.0 Client Credentials flow.

 For an example of how to implement the Client Credentials flow using Spring Boot, see the [How to use Client Credentials flow with Spring Security](https://developer.okta.com/blog/2021/05/05/client-credentials-spring-security) blog.
 This example uses the [Okta Spring Boot Starter](https://github.com/okta/okta-spring-boot) library.
+You can ignore the custom scopes and authorization server part of the example since it doesn't apply to the API service integration use case.

 ### Collect and save customer credentials